 "It’s also one of a few races where most of the competitors are present at the location for a whole week before the race so you can see the world’s best triathletes walking around the village.”

-The fact that it’s been nearly the same course over the years adds to its attraction, says Suunto ambassador Åsa Lundström.
+The fact that it’s been nearly the same course over the years adds to its attraction, says pro athlete Åsa Lundström.
 “That means that all the legends of my sport have been racing on the same circuit.
 Every corner has stories to tell of legendary clashes of triathlon titans.
 And the best part is that you have the opportunity to be a part of those stories in the future.”